wp-plugins/media-library-assistant/readme.txt

 * `[mla_gallery attachment_category='separate-category,another-category']`

 Note that you must use the name/slug strings for taxonomy and terms, not the "title" strings.
+If you are using the "Att.
+Tag" taxonomy built in to MLA then your shortcode should be something like:

+* `[mla_gallery attachment_tag=artisan post_parent=all]`

+In this example, "attachment_tag" is the WordPress taxonomy name/slug for the taxonomy.
+If you're using "Att.
+Category", the slug would be "attachment_category".

 More complex queries can be specified by using "tax_query", e.g.:

 * `[mla_gallery tax_query="array(array('taxonomy' => 'attachment_tag','field' => 'slug','terms' => 'artisan'))"]`